New Residents to Chesterfield County

-Recycling: New single-family homeowners are automatically enrolled in the curbside recycling program unless your HOA has an agreement with a private contractor.
-Residents in the county program are billed $25 annually ($12.50 in each half of the real estate bill) to support the program.
-For more information and container setup, please contact the Central Virginia Waste Management Authority, CVWMA, at (804) 340-0900.
+Recycling: Residents may enroll in the county’s curbside recycling program by contacting the Central Virginia Waste Management Authority, CVWMA, at (804) 340-0900.
+CVWMA can also provide additional information on container setup and pickup schedule.
+Residents in the county program are billed $40 annually ($20.00 in each half of the real estate bill) to support the program.
 Residents can opt-out of the county’s curbside recycling program by calling Customer Service at 804-748-1297 or completing the Recycling Program opt-out form online.

 Type of Government

 A five-member Board of Supervisors, elected by district, governs Chesterfield County.
 The board appoints a county administrator, who directs the county’s day-to-day operations.
 The county has an annual budget of more than $812 million.
 Mail correspondence to your board representative or to the county administrator at:

 P.O.
 Box 40

 Chesterfield, VA 23832

 Water and wastewater services: Call 804-748-1291 during business hours, Monday through Friday, 8:30 a.m. to 5 p.m., excluding holidays.
 Chesterfield County provides water and wastewater services.
 A deposit maybe required for residential customers and a $300 deposit is required for all businesses or commercial customers that are renting.
 Residential tenants must bring an original, written lease for the property for which they are seeking service before the service can be established.
 There is a $15 fee to open an account.

 Power & Gas, Cable, Internet & Phone Companies